mustafaemresahin/github-api/README.md

 This project uses JavaScript to fetch GitHub profile data and repositories using the GitHub API.
 It's a great way to quickly look up GitHub user details without leaving your local development environment.

+## Live Server
+### Access the Live Project

+The GitHub Profile Fetcher project is hosted and can be accessed live at:

+<a href="https://projects.mustafaemresahin.com/github-api">GitHub Profile Fetcher Live Project</a>

+Simply click the link to use the application in real-time without the need for local setup.

 ## Features

 - Fetches GitHub user profile details